 Working alongside with the Microsoft’s Ink team from Redmond, our team, Inktelligence, has a total of eight members.
 Inktelligence consists of one program manager, one data scientist, one product designer, and five software engineers.
 The best part is that we are all current students from different schools across the country.
 Meet my team!

 Sanjana Srinivasa, Data Scientist, USC '19

 Emilia Nobrega, Software Engineer, Mount Holyoke '20

 Kobbie Ofori-Atta, Software Engineer, MIT '19

 Challenge: Users want their digital experiences to maintain their personal touch and feel.
 The challenge is that the digital writing experience tends to restrict users to using pre-created fonts .
 Research shows that people want all parts of their digital experience to be as personalized as possible – and writing is no exception.

 Pitched to us by our sponsor team from Redmond, our team was tasked to design an application for Microsoft's ink-enabled devices, FontMaker.
 FontMaker is an application that allows users to create custom fonts based on their own handwriting.
 As the main designer on the team, I was responsible for:

-Due to the Non-Disclosure Agreement, I cannot release any information until the product is officially shipped on the store.
+Due to the Non-Disclosure Agreement, I cannot release any additional information. 😢

 While working on FontMaker, our team identified a big potential for Microsoft's ink technology.
 Going beyond the assigned task of developing FontMaker, Michael (PM) and I also looked into how Microsoft's ink technology could make an impact in the educational and occupational therapy space.